-3 Data and Descriptive Statistics
+3. Data and descriptive statistics

-For our empirical investigation we use administrative data from Statistics NZ's Integrated Data Infrastructure (IDI).
+We use administrative data from Statistics NZ's Integrated Data Infrastructure (IDI) for our empirical investigation.
 The IDI contains population-wide longitudinal microdata about individuals, households, and business enterprises.
 These data are sourced from various government and non-government agencies, as well as Statistics NZ surveys.
 The data are confidentialised by means of assigning a unique identifier to each individual.

-To derive our population spine, we start with the 2013 Census which was conducted in March of the same year.
-The Census holds a range of information on individual and household characteristics, including age, qualification, ethnicity, location, gender, household size, etc. First, we restrict our sample to men who were aged between 20 and 60 (including) in March 2013.
+To derive our population spine, we start with the 2013 Census conducted in March of the same year.
+The Census holds various information on individual and household characteristics, including age, qualification, ethnicity, location, gender, household size, etc. First, we restrict our sample to men who were aged between 20 and 60 (including) in March 2013.
 Moreover, we trim the sample to those individuals with a full set of information on their characteristics that we use as controls in our regression model.
 Next, we link these individuals to their tax records from Inland Revenue (IR).
-IR records seven different income sources (wages and salaries, benefits, paid-parental leave, withholding payment, compensation claims, NZ superannuation, and student allowances) on the monthly level and we match income information from wages and salaries for the period January 2012 to March 2016.
+IR records seven different income sources (wages and salaries, benefits, paid parental leave, withholding payment, compensation claims, NZ superannuation, and student allowances) on the monthly level, and we match income information from wages and salaries for the period January 2012 to March 2016.